jupyter-server/jupyter_server/docs/source/other/full-config.rst

 GatewayKernelManager.kernel_manager_class : DottedObjectName
-    Default: ``'jupyter_client.ioloop.IOLoopKernelManager'``
+    Default: ``'jupyter_client.ioloop.AsyncIOLoopKernelManager'``

     The kernel manager class.
-This is configurable to allow subclassing of the KernelManager for customized behavior.
+This is configurable to allow subclassing of the AsyncKernelManager for customized behavior.

 GatewayKernelManager.root_dir : Unicode